Black Mirror: Bandersnatch: Easter eggs

 The glyph from "White Bear" reappears in Bandersnatch representing two branching pathways.

 Like previous instalments of Black Mirror, Bandersnatch makes allusions to earlier episodes.
 The "branching path" symbol which Davies and later Butler experience is a motif from the series two episode "White Bear".
 One of Tuckersoft's games is Metl Hedd, a reference to "Metalhead", while Ritman is shown to be working on a game called Nohzdyve, referencing the episode "Nosedive".
 Butler attends counselling at the Saint Juniper clinic, named after "San Junipero".
 References to a wide range of events associated with other Black Mirror episodes can be seen in news stories shown in brief shots of the pages of The Sun newspaper and on a television news crawl.
 The character Dr. R. Haynes alludes to Rolo Haynes, the proprietor of the titular showcase in "Black Museum".
 There are also Easter eggs to series five episodes which were yet to be released, such as the mention of "Smithereens" character Billy Bauer in a news ticker.

 Brooker, Slade and McLean discussed whether there was deeper meaning in the Easter eggs.
 Slade was reluctant to include the Metl Hedd game, not finding "the need for it".
 Slade commented that Tuckersoft could later have become TCKR, a company in "San Junipero" and thought that "Metalhead" was an event in the future rather than a simulation.
 McLean said that stories are developed in isolation, rather than by asking "how do we fit the story into this universe?"
 Brooker saw the Easter eggs as "a nice nod to superfans" which should not affect the creative process or force viewers to watch the stories in a particular order.
-Brooker and Poulter have suggested that the character of Colin Ritman could potentially show up in future Black Mirror stories, given that the character, in certain paths, seems to just disappear but has awareness of alternate timelines and realities.
-See Plaything (Black Mirror) for one such example.
+Brooker and Poulter have suggested that the character of Colin Ritman could potentially show up in future Black Mirror stories, given that the character, in certain paths, seems to just disappear but has awareness of alternate timelines and realities; he reappeared in season 7's "Plaything".

 In one ending, the sound of a computer data tape recording is heard; loading the sound into a ZX Spectrum generates a QR code with the White Bear glyph in the middle that leads to the fictional Tuckersoft website, where a playable copy of the ZX Spectrum game Nohzdyve can be downloaded.
 This ending was at one point intended to be a clue to a real life treasure hunt in which people could find Bandersnatch cassettes, inspired by the 1979 picture book Masquerade that gave hints as to the location of a buried bejewelled golden hare.